Overstrand in 1838

 We've used these two documents to provide the maps on this page.
 Use one of the buttons on the left at a time.
 Use the Google drop-down menu on the right hand button to choose the type of map you'd like to have in the background.

 Land Use 1838 is colour coded to show the 'State of Cultivation' of the field as listed in the Apportionment of 1839.
 To check what the colours mean, click on a field or plot.

 Land Owners 1838 is colour coded to show the owner of that land in 1838.
 To see the name of the owner, click on the field or plot.

 Lands and Premises 1838 shows just the boundaries of the plots, so that you can see the features on the map.
 For details of a plot, click anywhere on it.

 The view uses Google Maps.
-If you select 'Satellite' from the right hand menu button on the map, you'll see the 1838 coastline overlaid on today's cliffs.
+If you select 'Satellite' from the left-hand option on the map, you'll see the 1838 coastline overlaid on today's cliffs.